 Why is it important?

-The Home Office predict that there are an estimated 10-13,000 potential victims in the UK.
+The Home Office predicts that there are an estimated 10,000 to 13,000 potential victims in the UK.
 Known figures have increased year on year in the UK.
 However, many victims are still not being identified and reported.

 Why should I attend?

 This training is being provided by RAHAB who have been commissioned by the Thames Valley Police and Crime Commissioner to provide support for victims of exploitation, as well as to support local authorities and other partner agencies with training and awareness.